 Each species has a different texture & flavor and there are different ways to prepare them.
 Lion's Mane, Chicken of the Woods, Hen of the Woods, porcini, white coral fungus, chanterelles, matsutake, morels and a wide variety of oyster species (Pleurotus sp.) are the most common in Oregon.
 By and large, they can be seasoned and pan fried just like meat.

 Most mushrooms can be fried in butter and garlic and enjoyed simply as they are.
 I recommend trying this method (as well as performing an allergy test) before adding them to an entire meal.
-After all, we each have our own individual palates and we all respond differently to different foods.

 Porcini, chanterelles, and chicken of the woods can be very robust and powerful.
 As such, I feel they're best dried and ground to a powder, and used in soups, sauces or gravy.